psycho-baller/Exo/README.md

 Time spent coding this up: [![wakatime](https://wakatime.com/badge/user/33addb7e-f5e6-470b-a55b-0a8babc62ebb/project/018c177e-bd65-49da-8571-8a45352f6953.svg)](https://wakatime.com/badge/user/33addb7e-f5e6-470b-a55b-0a8babc62ebb/project/018c177e-bd65-49da-8571-8a45352f6953)

+This project is not yet open for public use.
+If you are just as excited as I am for that, you can sign up for the waitlist [here](https://survey.typeform.com/to/erptGdCr)

 ## About

 Our project aims to harness technology to foster deeper human connections by enhancing our ability to ask meaningful questions.
-Unlike social media, which often hinders true connection, we focus on nurturing relationships through thoughtful, personalized inquiries.
+Unlike social media, which often distances us from meaningful interactions, our approach focuses on fostering genuine bonds through the power of better questions.

 ### Vision